darrellschrag/rhods-da/README.md

     - OpenShift AI instance - this instance installs the components

 ## Required Inputs
 This Terraform script works in two ways.
-You can pre-create your cluster and then use this Terraform to install the opertors into your existing cluster.
+You can pre-create your cluster and then use this Terraform to install the Opertors into your existing cluster.
 Or you can have the Terraform create a simple single zone cluster for you first and then it will apply the operators to that cluster.

 ## Required IAM access policies
 You need the following permissions to run this module.